 Teachers will differentiate the instruction to incorporate advanced, conceptually complex content that challenges high-ability learners and provides opportunities for self-directed inquiry.
+This course includes an embedded student service learning experience.

 SC-200-1 Science II Grade 7

 This course is comprised of units designed to address earth science ideas from the Maryland Science Standards.
 There are six earth science topics in middle school addressed through six units: Space Systems, History of Earth, Earth's Interior Systems, Earth's Surface Systems, Weather and Climate, and Human Impacts.
 Units are organized around a driving question.
 Within each driving question, students engage in a series of hands-on learning experiences that are carefully designed to immerse them in a collaborative learning environment.
 Students utilize the science and engineering practices as they construct their understanding of important concepts.
 Students also have opportunities to learn and apply engineering specific practices such as designing solutions to identified problems.